-Let assume gaseous ionization detectors.
-Basic gaseous ionization detector consists of a chamber that is filled with a suitable medium (air or a special fill gas) that can be easily ionized.
-As a general rule, the center wire is the positive electrode (anode) and the outer cylinder is the negative electrode (cathode), so that (negative) electrons are attracted to the center wire and positive ions are attracted to the outer cylinder.
-The anode is at a positive voltage with respect to the detector wall.
-As ionizing radiation enters the gas between the electrodes, a finite number of ion-pairs are formed.
+Let’s assume gaseous ionization detectors.
+A basic gaseous ionization detector consists of a chamber filled with a suitable medium (air or a special fill gas) that can be easily ionized.
+As a general rule, the center wire is the positive electrode (anode), and the outer cylinder is the negative electrode (cathode), so that (negative) electrons are attracted to the center wire.
+Positive ions are attracted to the outer cylinder.
+The anode is at a positive voltage for the detector wall.
+As ionizing radiation enters the gas between the electrodes, a finite number of ion pairs are formed.
 Under the influence of the electric field, the positive ions will move toward the negatively charged electrode (outer cylinder), and the negative ions (electrons) will migrate toward the positive electrode (central wire).
-The collection of these ions will produce a charge on the electrodes and an electrical pulse across the detection circuit.
-However it is a small signal, this signal can be amplified, and then recorded using standard electronics.
+Collecting these ions will produce a charge on the electrodes and an electrical pulse across the detection circuit.
+However, it is a small signal.
+This signal can be amplified and then recorded using standard electronics.

 Signal-to-Noise Ratio – Germanium Detectors

-Total absorption of a 1 MeV photon produces around 3 x 105 electron-hole pairs.
-This value is minor in comparison the total number of free carriers in a 1 cm3 intrinsic semiconductor.
+Total absorption of a 1 MeV photon produces around 3 x 105 electron-hole pairs, which is minor compared to the total number of free carriers in a 1 cm3 intrinsic semiconductor.

-Note that, a 1 cm3 sample of pure germanium at 20 °C contains about 4.2×1022 atoms, but also contains about 2.5 x 1013 free electrons and 2.5 x 1013 holes. .
-As can be seen, the signal to noise ratio (S/N) would be minimal.
-The addition of 0.001% of arsenic (an impurity) donates an extra 1017 free electrons in the same volume and the electrical conductivity is increased by a factor of 10,000.
-In doped material the signal to noise ratio (S/N) would be even smaller.
-Because germanium has relatively low band gap, these detectors must be cooled in order to reduce the thermal generation of charge carriers (thus reverse leakage current) to an acceptable level.
-Otherwise, leakage current induced noise destroys the energy resolution of the detector.
+Note that a 1 cm3 sample of pure germanium at 20 °C contains about 4.2×1022 atoms, about 2.5 x 1013 free electrons, and 2.5 x 1013 holes.
+As can be seen, the signal-to-noise ratio (S/N) would be minimal.
+Adding 0.001% of arsenic (an impurity) donates an extra 1017 free electrons in the same volume, and the electrical conductivity is increased by 10,000.
+The signal-to-noise ratio (S/N) would be even smaller in doped material.
+Because germanium has a relatively low band gap, these detectors must be cooled to reduce the thermal generation of charge carriers (thus reverse leakage current) to an acceptable level.
+Otherwise, leakage current-induced noise destroys the energy resolution of the detector.